Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 2 - Friend or Foe.md

 >**PLAYER ACTION:**
 > Maybe some more discussion on the dumb shit they'll wanna do before arriving
 > Do they put on their uniforms?
+> MOK gives them a perfume to mask their scent of the living - smells of damp soot.

 ```STOP ARTIST'S GARRET```